All items are handmade in small batches with the highest quality wax prints to create stylish accessories you won't find anywhere else.

 Perfect for weddings and other celebrations.
 These lapel pins will add a touch of style to your outfits.

-Red copper brass pin houses green and purple African print in resin.
+Red copper brass pin houses red and pink African print in resin.
 Have fun with the detail and let them accentuate your style.

 Welcome to my shop!
 Complimentary gift with every order and all items now come with free delivery to the UK and free delivery on orders over $35 to the US!